 Inspire to Inspire exhibition

-This exhibition celebrates the artwork of Joshua Van Leader, who died in 2022.
-Alongside Joshua’s work, you can take part in friendly, welcoming talks and workshops designed to spark conversation and help reduce stigma around mental health.
+This exhibition celebrated the artwork of Joshua Van Leader, who died in 2022.
+Alongside Joshua’s work, visitors could take part in friendly, welcoming talks and workshops designed to spark conversation and help reduce stigma around mental health.

 - When: 8 July to 27 September